ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 ### Blazor WASM trade-offs

-Blazor WASM's enables reuse of C# skills, tooling & libraries offering a compelling advantage for .NET teams, so much so it's become our recommended technology for developing internal LOB applications as it's better able to reuse existing C# investments in an integrated SPA Framework utilizing a single tooling ecosystem.
+Blazor WASM enables reuse of C# skills, tooling & libraries offers a compelling advantage for .NET teams, so much so it's become our recommended technology for developing internal LOB applications as it's better able to reuse existing C# investments in an integrated SPA Framework utilizing a single tool chain.

 However it does comes at a cost of a larger initial download size and performance cost resulting in a high Time-To-First-Render (TTFR) and an overall poor initial User Experience when served over the Internet, that's further exacerbated over low speed Mobile connections.